A Grover-compatible manifold optimization algorithm for quantum search

 Throughout the paper, we use the tilde symbol to denote the skew-Hermitian component associated with an element of $T_U=\mathfrak{u}(N) U$, e.g., $\widetilde{\operatorname{grad}} f (U)=\left[H, U \psi_0 U^{\dagger}\right]$.
 In practice, the rightmost factor $U$ often cancels out, leaving only the skew-Hermitian part as the essential term.
 Note that $\operatorname{\widetilde{grad}} f (U)=0$ if and only if $\operatorname{grad} f (U)=0$.

 Let us now examine the optimality conditions of \cref{pro-1} from the perspective of optimization.
-When the manifold constraint for $U$ is ignored, the cost function $f$ reduces to a standard quadratic function in the Euclidean space $\mathbb{C}^{N \times N} \simeq \mathbb{C}^{N^2}$.
-In particular, it can be written as
+When the manifold constraint for $U$ is ignored, the cost function $f$ reduces to a standard quadratic function in the Euclidean space $\mathbb{C}^{N \times N} \cong \mathbb{C}^{N^2}$.
+Indeed, it can be written as

-where $\operatorname{vec} (U) \in \mathbb{C}^{N^2}$ denotes the column-stacked vectorization of matrix $U$.
-It is straightforward to verify that $\psi_0 \otimes H$ is positive semidefinite, implying that $f (U)$ is convex in the usual sense.
-However, once the domain of $f$ is restricted to the compact manifold $\mathrm{U} (N)$, this convexity property is lost, and the problem becomes intrinsically nonconvex.
-Furthermore, $f$ is not ``geodesically convex'' (the natural analogue of convexity in manifold sense), because, according to \cite[Corollary 11.10]{boumal2023introduction}, any geodesically convex function defined on a compact manifold must be constant.